 - 3 tablespoons coconut oil or butter, melted

 - ½ cup blueberries

-- Sift your almond and coconut flours directly into a stand mixer.
-Add honey, egg, 3 tablespoons almond milk, butter, lemon zest, baking soda, and salt to the flours.
-Mix until a loose dough forms.
-Gently fold in blueberries.
+- In the bowl of a stand mixer, sift the almond and coconut flours.
+Add the honey, egg, 3 tablespoons almond milk, butter, lemon zest, baking soda, and salt to the flours.
+Using the mixer attachment, mix until a loose dough forms and gently fold in the blueberries.

-- Using your biscuit cutter as a shaper, fill it with ½-3/4 inch of dough.
-Press it down with your hands to form scone over lined baking sheet and lift cutter as you hold down dough to release.
+- Using a biscuit cutter, fill it with ½ to ¾-inch of dough.
+Press it down with your hands to form the scone and lift the cutter, so the dough releases.
 Repeat with remaining dough.

-- Brush scones with remaining 1 tablespoon almond milk.
+- Brush scones with the remaining tablespoon of almond milk.

 - Bake for 18-20 minutes until golden brown.
-Allow them to cool down slightly prior to eating.
+Allow them to cool down prior to eating.

-- Store in an airtight container for up to 2 days.
-Warm again prior to serving.
+- Store leftovers in an airtight container for up to 2 days.